 No matter which country — in which community — we are traveling, we have a responsibility (which everyone is now aware of) to be conscious travelers.

-That means taking control of our actions, thinking before we act, and making decisions for the betterment of the place we are visiting.
+That means taking control of our actions, thinking before we act, and making decisions to better the place we are visiting.

 If everyone does their part to be a more responsible traveler, we can fix this issue ourselves — without closing beaches indefinitely or irritating locals to the point of conflict.

-Let’s get a grip before overtourism gets out of hand.
+Let's get a grip so we can prevent overtourism before it gets further out of hand.